 - Canoe + all needed paddling related accessories

-- All in country transport from Göteborg airport until we’re back in Göteborg airport.
+- All in country private transport from Göteborg Central until we’re back in Göteborg Central.

 - Nature Conservation Card (permit to wild camp in the area)

 - Support from the Days on Trails team in the build-up to the adventure.